 Follow Your Dentists Instructions Carefully

-One possible reason why an implant fails to properly integrate is that the patient begins chewing food the implant too soon.
-Remain steadfast on a soft diet during the period after implant placement that is recommended, to allow the full integration process to complete.
+One possible reason why an implant fails to properly integrate is that the patient begins chewing food on the implant too soon.
+Remaining steadfast on a soft diet during the period after implant placement is recommended by experts like this professional dentist in Arlington, to allow the full integration process to complete.
 Infections around the implant, in addition to some diseases and medications, are also known to interfere with integration.
 That is why your initial consultation and oral history is so important to cover thoroughly.

 Dental Implant Studies Report High Success Rates